Presentation: Clinical suspicion of ataxia telangiectasia

 - R326 Vascular skin disorders: This investigates vascular skin disorders with a likely germline genetic cause.
 It includes whole exome sequencing (WES) or a medium panel of genes.

-- you can use your local Genomic Laboratory Hub test order and consent (RoD) forms; and
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms; and

 - parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.

-- The majority of tests are DNA-based, and an EDTA sample (purple-topped tube) is required.
-Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (green-topped tube).
+- Most tests are DNA based, and an EDTA sample (typically a purple-topped tube) is required.
+Exceptions include karyotype testing and DNA repair defect testing (for chromosome breakage), which require lithium heparin (typically a green-topped tube).
+For more information, see Samples for genomic testing in rare disease.

 - Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.